rmarronnier/pulsar/README.md

-If you are doing some logging it is probably fine, but if you are doing something more time-intensive or failure prone like making an HTTP request or saving to the database you should pay special attention.
+If you are doing some logging it is probably fine, but if you are doing something more time-intensive or failure prone like making an HTTP request or saving to the database you should use `subscribe_async` instead:

 ### Example of a problematic subscriber